Perinatal professionals regularly encounter moments in pregnancy and early parenthood that feel heavier than the clinical presentation alone.

 It focuses on:

-• understanding how that strain is shaped by the transition to parenthood
+• understanding how that pressure is shaped by the transition to parenthood

 • responding in ways that normalise and contain, without over-reaching your role